Wanrong: Marriage to Puyi

 The Qing dynasty was overthrown in 1912 and replaced by the Republic of China, marking the end of thousands of years of imperial rule in China.
 The former imperial family were granted special privileges by the Republican government, which allowed them to retain their imperial titles and be treated with respect.
 Puyi, the abdicated Last Emperor, was allowed to hold an imperial-style wedding in the Forbidden City.

-Puyi, 16 years old at the time, was shown a selection of photographs of young females for him to choose from.
+Puyi, 16 years old at the time, was shown a selection of photographs of young females for him to choose his spouse from.
 Puyi later claimed the faces were too small to distinguish between.
 He selected Wenxiu, a 12-year-old girl, but the decision was opposed by the former concubine dowager Consort Jin based on her status and appearance.
 The dowager consorts suggested Puyi choose Wanrong, who was about the same age and had a similar family background as he did.
 Because he had already chosen Wenxiu, they decided he would marry both Wanrong and Wenxiu as his primary and secondary spouses in accordance with Manchu tradition.
 After Wanrong was selected, she moved back to Beijing to prepare for the marriage.
 A group of palace eunuchs were sent to her home to prepare her for an imperial wedding.
 Runqi, Wanrong's brother said that: "They taught her how to bow and behave with the emperor.
 She rebelled.
 She was fed up with the lessons and unhappy about marrying someone she had never met before."
 However, she eventually conceded to the marriage.
 Wanrong's wedding included three traditional ceremonies, both before and after the grand nuptials: The ceremony of betrothal gifts, in which a large procession presented gifts from Puyi at her home; the Daizheng ceremony, in which the Emperor sent messengers to the bride's home to inform them of the wedding date; and the title-conferring ceremony, in which The Book of Empress Title-conferring was presented to Wanrong at her home.
 In accordance with Manchu tradition, she stepped over a large fire, a saddle, and an apple on her wedding day.